AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \begin{figure}[H]
 \centering
 \includegraphics[height=0.35\textheight]{pow_refl_step4_sag}
-\caption{\textit{PoW Reflection} between two UT Chains}
+\caption{\textit{Proof of Reflection} between two UT Chains}
 \label{fig:pow-refl-step4}
 \end{figure}

-### PoW reflection between chains using the same alg
+### Proof of Reflection between chains using the same alg

 tl;dr it can work fine I think.
-Like it's still secure; there's nothing about PoW reflection that *requires* more than one hashing alg, it's just the easier context to explain it in b/c miners of one chain can't attack the other.
+Like it's still secure; there's nothing about Proof of Reflection that *requires* more than one hashing alg, it's just the easier context to explain it in b/c miners of one chain can't attack the other.

 \todo{tidy this section, provide explanation.}